9 Things to Do For Free on Holiday in The Peak District in 2023

 Ladybower Reservoir is a naturally stunning area in the Upper Derwent Valley and is surrounded by lovely countryside.

-A walk along Ladybower’s shores is perfect for family and dog walking as it is mostly flat with some wooded areas.
+A walk along Ladybower’s shores is perfect for family and dog walking as it is primarily flat with some wooded areas.

 It’s about an hour’s walk each way to the dam, and with low water levels in high summer, you can see areas of the old flooded village.